 How to Host a Sip and See

-The word “sip” is in the name of the party, so that naturally implies there will be refreshments.
-Remember that no one expects anything elaborate from new parents.
+Since the word “sip” is in the name of the party, that naturally implies there will be refreshments.
+Remember, no one expects anything elaborate from new parents.

 Here are some things to consider during your planning:

-- Beginning and ending times: Make sure that when you write out the invitation, you’re specific about when people may arrive and when the party is over.
-Even if you’re hosting a casual open house style party, you need to be precise, or you might have a difficult time getting folks to leave.
-This is important for you and your baby.
+- Time frame: When you write out the invitation, make sure that you’re specific about when people may arrive and when the party is over.
+Even if you’re hosting a casual open house-style party, you need to be precise or you might have a difficult time getting folks to leave.

-- Games and entertainment: Most people attending a Sip and See event would much rather spend their time holding the baby than playing games, so you don’t have to plan any special activities.
-And since people are there to see the baby, there is no need to worry about conversation starters.
+- Games and entertainment: Most people attending a sip and see event would much rather spend their time holding the baby than playing games, so you don’t have to plan any special activities.
+Because people are there to see the baby, there's no need to worry about conversation starters.

 Ideas for a Sip and See Party

-Although you don’t have to have a theme for your Sip and See party, you may want to do it for fun.
-Here are some cute ideas:
+Although you don’t need a theme for your sip and see party, you may want to do it for fun.
+Some cute ideas include: